 Volunteers will be collecting trash from the river and shoreline between Canoe Landing and Dixon Landing, which is approximately a two mile stretch of the James.
 Volunteers can paddle or walk the shore.
 Canoes will be provided, anyone requesting a canoe must have some paddling experience.
 You are welcome to bring your own kayaks/canoes.
 Personal Floatation Device’s will be required and provided.

 Special Note: Vehicles will be parked at Dixons Landing and drivers will be shuttled to Canoe Landing to begin cleanup.
-Anyone who is not vaccinated will need to wear a mask while traveling in the shuttle.
 Cleanup will conclude at 1 p.m.

 Chesterfield County